 What does a working farm visit include at Kona Volcano Farm?

 A visit covers the coffee rows, the processing station, and the lot documentation.
-Hector walks buyers through the operation and answers questions about grades, documentation, and supply availability.
+The farm owner walks buyers through the operation and answers questions about grades, documentation, and supply availability.

 Is there a charge for a farm visit at Kona Volcano Farm?